OS-IT1/scriptCTF_writeups/foreign_design/README.md

 The Java side (Main.class) permutes indices and delegates the actual comparison to the native sc(char c, int i).

+Similarly we do for Java_xyz_scriptctf_Main_initialize and find that initialize() sets up two integer arrays LL and LLL with inside the Java Side

 ## Understanding Java: